gary-archer/oauth.websample2/README.md

 ./build.sh
 ```

-Custom domains are used so you must add these entries to your hosts file:
+Custom development domains are used so you must add these entries to your hosts file:

 ```
 127.0.0.1 web.mycompany.com
 127.0.0.1 api.mycompany.com
 ```

-You must also trust the root certificate that the build step downloads on your computer.\
+Next trust the root certificate that the build step downloads on your computer, in order for SSL to work in the browser.\
 Add this file to the system keychain on macOS or the Windows certificate trust store for the local computer account:

 ```
 ./api/certs/localhost/mycompany.com.ca.pem
 ```

-Then run the following script to run the code for both SPA and API:
+Then run the following script to execute the code for both SPA and API:

 ```bash
 ./deploy.sh